From Sora User to ZSky Creator: A Migration Diary

 If you're reading this in the last two weeks before April 26, here's what I'd do in your position:

-3. Claim the Sora Refugee bonus.
-500 extra credits on top of 200 signup + 100 daily is enough to rebuild a workflow without committing to a paid plan. zsky.ai/sora-refugee
+- Claim the Sora Refugee Program.
+Unlimited ad-supported generation on the free tier plus a bonus for migrating creators.
+Enough to rebuild a whole workflow without committing to a paid plan. zsky.ai/sora-refugee

 Migrating from Sora?

-Claim 500 bonus credits through the Sora Refugee Program, then start creating with synchronized audio, 1080p output, and no watermark on the free tier.
+Join the Sora Refugee Program and start creating with synchronized audio, 1080p output, and 1080p videos with synced audio (free-tier output includes a small ZSky wordmark) on the unlimited ad-supported free tier.

 Frequently Asked Questions